jafarlihi/addressbook/README.md

 - HTTP server port (if you change this and use Docker Compose then remember to change the exposed port in docker-compose.yml as well)

 ### Schema
-Running addressbook will make it automatically try to run the `schema.sql` on the database, and continue serving the API even if it fails because of already-existing tables.
+Running addressbook will make it automatically try to run the `schema.sql` on the database.
+API will be served regardless of whether schema initialization fails or succeeds.

 ### Running
 addressbook can be run either manually or using Docker Compose.
-To run manually, bring up your PostgreSQL and run `go build` to build the project (you need Go 1.14+ installed), then run the resulting executable `addressbook`.
+To run manually, bring up your PostgreSQL, run `go build` to build the project, then run the resulting executable `addressbook`.
 To run with Docker Compose run `sudo docker-compose up`.

 ### API